The Man Who Stood in the Way: Production

 First preparations started in 2016 when Ivan Fíla was approached by producer Miloš Šmídmajer with idea to make a film about Kriegel.
 Fíla agreed and has written a book The man who stood in the way.
 Success of the book paved way to a film adaptation.
 Fíla was set to direct the film with Tomáš Töpfer set to star as Kriegel.
 Production was later stalled due to conflicts between Fila and Šmídmajer.
 In February 2020 Šmídmajer decided to replace Fíla with different director.
 Shooting started in November 2021 with Petr Nikolaev as the director.
 Shooting started in Kyiv.
 It was announced in August 2022 that the shooting is finished.
+On 31 March 2023 first trailer was released with the film premiere set for 25 May 2023.